Amelia Agostini de Del Río: Writing

-Agostini's publishing career began to thrive in the 1950s.
+Agostini's publishing career began to develop in the 1950s.
 She wrote more than 45 books of literary criticism, prose narrative, poetry, plays, children's stories, and art history.
 She collaborated with playwright Emilio S. Belaval on several plays, including La romanticona (1926).
 She often employed the conventions of costumbrismo, focusing on local color and seeking to celebrate Caribbean life and cultures.

 Many of Agostini's works are informed by a strong sense of place.
 Her Viñetas de Puerto Rico (1965) features her recollections of the people and locations of her hometown, Yauco.
 Canto a San Juan de Puerto Rico y otros poemas (1974) also features many scenes from Yauco.
 Puertorriqueños en New York (1970) consists of narrative portraits illustrating slices of life from fellow members of the Puerto Rican diaspora.
 She also wrote of her grief as a widow in her 1964 elegies Con el duelo de mi corazón.
 Her writing and scholarship was heavily influenced by her wide network of intellectual colleagues.

 Agostini and her husband co-edited Antologia general de la literatura española: verso prosa teatro in 1951, which was published in multiple editions and assigned widely in teaching Spanish literature.